WSE-research/microservice-updater/README.md

 The API provides the following endpoints:
 * `http://$HOST:$SERVICE_PORT/service`
   * GET-Request: provides a list of all monitored git repositories
-  * POST-Request: register a new docker service to monitor
+  * POST-Request: registers a new docker service to monitor
     ```json
     {
       "API-KEY": "a49bc0...",